 Frederick Douglass was nominated for Vice President by the Equal Rights Party and appointed to several political positions, including minister resident and counsel general to Haiti.

 Letter from George Jones to James G. Blaine Recommending Frederick Douglass as United States Minister to Haiti, July 2, 1889

 Applications and Recommendations for Public Office

-National Archives, General Records of the Department of State, Record Group 59 (ARC ID 594982)
+National Archives, General Records of the Department of State, Record Group 59 (National Archives Identifier 594982)

 When Frederick Douglass was appointed as ambassador to Haiti, one writer considered this “ample testimony of the fairness of the administration toward the colored people of the entire county.”